-Windsong did start up and take off, and I’m running her hot and flying us back home at twenty-eight thousand meters—practically the flight ceiling of her air-breathers—to get us home faster.
+Windsong did start up and take off, and I’m running her hot and flying us back home at thirty thousand meters—practically the flight ceiling of her air-breathers—to get us home faster.
 I have to make way for some orbital descents incoming above and along our route, but we can sustain Aud four.
 It will also avoid turbulence or any of the standard traffic patterns below.
 Or, as highly unlikely as my paranoia might make it out to be, any pursuit.

 Speaking of weird, I’ve ignored our evacuee, who has sat behind me, suspiciously quiet for most of an hour.
-I’m glad that he’s not the talkative sort, because I have needed time to recover.
+I’m glad that they're not the talkative sort, because I have needed time to recover.
 My body and mind are running a negative balance, and I’m just going through the motions necessary to survive on a debt that I will have to pay back with massive amounts of interest later.